ukparliament/ontologies/meta/weeknotes/2024/44/index.md

 # 2024 - Week 44

 As the clocks slip back and the nights lengthen, everything is running a little backwards in terms of both the week and the notes.
-For once, we start at the end with an update on our outreach and engagement strategy.
+For once we start at the end, with an update on our outreach and engagement strategy.

 ## Outreach and engagement